KelvinNewtype/Freecodecamp-Travel-Lab/README.md

   - Proper URLs and favicon
   - Enhanced meta descriptions and keywords
   - Social media (X and FB optimised) sharing optimization
-- Structured navigation with semantic HTML5 elements
+- Structured navigation with HTML5 elements
 - Improved accessibility with ARIA labels and roles
 - Optimized image alt texts for Search Engine Optimisation
 - Enhanced contact section with a proper email format